You may be able to apply for indefinite leave to remain (ILR) if you have:

 - they have a family visa as an adult dependent relative

-- you have refugee status or humanitarian protection
+- you have protection status (permission to stay as a refugee or person with humanitarian protection)

 They must apply separately - you cannot include them on your application.

 Make your applications at the same time.
 Your adult dependent relative’s visa will expire if you’re granted ILR.

 If you have Discretionary Leave it costs £2,404 for you and each other person you include in your application.
 You’ll each need to have your biometric information (fingerprints and a photo) taken - there’s no fee for this.

 Getting a decision